Dear Mr. President,

 2. A measurable, rationale option whereby investors can obtain citizenship after say, their investments show early signs of fruition.
 Such sustainable and viable investments should be made in economically pertinent areas.

 3. A refugee-resident program, as outlined in our economic message.
 It is estimated that the average refugee costs the US government some US $35,000 per annum.
-We could host refugees at three-quarters of that cost, all expenses being met by NGOs and UN programmes, plus still get financial incentive for doing so.
+We could host refugees at three-quarters of that cost, all expenses being met by NGOs and UN programmes, plus still get a financial incentive for doing so.
 Our demands can also be viewed as us doing the government a favour.

 In light of the recent news stories of the arrests of Ali Reza Monfared and Diezani Alison-Madueke, it is only logical to conclude that the eyes of the international law enforcement community are more focused on Dominica.
 Regardless of whether their passports were canceled or revoked prior to legal troubles, the facts remain that they once held